 The Proper Use Of A Dust Mop

-Clean floors and difficult to access areas like walls and ceilings with this handled floor cleaning tool.
+Clean floors and difficult to access areas like walls and ceilings with this cleaning tool.
 Dust mops should not be used wet.

 Both large industrial dust mop heads and smaller household dust mop heads are available in the marketplace.
 Daily usage may extend the life of hard surface floors by eliminating debris and grit that can scrape and harm these surfaces.
 If you dust mop your floors consistently with our Champion Old Fashioned Dust Mop, the best dry mop for pet hair, you may not need to do a more thorough cleaning.

 The History of the Dust Mop, A Progressive Perspective

 The first recorded dry mops in housekeeping were large flat head dust mops.
 The cotton or wool yarn strings on the head collected hair and dust.
 Mop heads had a swivel joint when linked to the handle, making it simpler to navigate around furniture and reach difficult to access spots with the mop head attached.

 The original mops’ heads were permanently attached to the handle.
 Cleansing was done by shaking the dust mop outside.
 It became necessary to submerge the mop in a bucket of soapy water to remove the dust that had built up.

 Dust mopping was transformed in the 1990s with the advent of disposable dusting cloths for dry mops for floors.
 There is the convenience factor but unfortunately, they are more expensive per use than a washable dust mop head and also wasteful to the environment.